The Best 10 Books for Inner Child Healing

 My journey of inner child healing

-Anyone who has experienced severe responses to negative childhood experiences and attachment wounding knows how much it takes to just simply feel okay.
+Anyone who has experienced severe responses to negative childhood experiences knows how much it takes to just simply feel okay.
 Not even great, just okay.

 I used to feel so heavy every day.
 Like emotionally and physically weighed down.
 It put me in such a sad, depressed mood.
 It made me not want to do anything ever but isolate myself.
 I was always hunched over.
 I was quiet.
 I was fragile to any external stressors that came up (and they did alllll the time).
 I felt empty inside.
 Completely hollow and numb to everything around me.
 I was frozen and stuck in the past.